 Yale School of Nursing's founding dean, Annie W. Goodrich, wrote that nursing combines "the adventure of thought and the adventure of action."1 The post-master's Doctor of Nursing Practice (D.N.P.) programs, like the Yale Ph.D. and master's degree programs, are built upon this rich history and tradition of encouraging innovative and progressive thought as a guide for adventurous action and practice.
 The Yale School of Nursing's D.N.P. programs focus on vision and innovation.
-In the Leadership program the focus is on aggregates, systems, and health care organizations including executive leadership and policy.
+In the Healthcare Leadership, Systems, and Policy program, the focus is on aggregates, systems, and health care organizations including emerging and nontraditional models of health care, leadership, executive leadership, and policy.
 In the Clinical program the focus is on clinical practice innovation.
 Nursing practice, within these focal areas, provides for interventions that influence practice and health care organizations, and the development and implementation of health policy.